GovReady/govready-q/docs/source/AppSources.md

 The Git Repository over HTTPS source type is for git repositories, such as on GitHub or GitLab, that can be cloned using an HTTPS URL.
 These repositories are typically public, or in an enterprise environment public within your organization's network.

-Paste the HTTPS git clone URL into the URL field.
+Paste the HTTPS git clone URL --- such as https://github.com/GovReady/govready-apps-dev --- into the URL field.
 Here's what that looks like:

 ![App Source for a public git repository](assets/appsource_git_https.png)